Technology

 The collaboration between SAP and Papirfly showcases the transformative power of employer branding when executed with strategic intent and the right technological support.
 For companies looking to attract and retain the best talent, the insights shared in this webinar serve as a blueprint for leveraging employee voices to create a compelling and authentic employer brand.
 To discover more about how SAP utilised Papirfly’s brand management platform to get set up for success watch the webinar in full.

-Introduction to Digital Asset Management
+Brand Management, Digital Asset Management

 What is Digital Asset Management?